 - sauerkraut, kimchi, yogurt, sour cream, yogurt

-- aged cheeses (I love this list of aged cheeses from Kosher.com )
+- aged cheeses (Here is a list of aged cheeses from Kosher.com )

 - alcohol and kombucha